RoyiAvital/QuadraticProgramSolver/README.md

 The unit tests implemented in `SolveQuadraticProgramUnitTest.m`.
 The script requires [CVX](http://cvxr.com/) and [Optimization Toolbox][003].
-IT basically generates a problem and verify the solution of `SolveQuadraticProgram()` vs. the other 2 references.
+It basically generates a problem and verify the solution of `SolveQuadraticProgram()` vs. the other 2 references.

 ## To Do